adhocteam/soapbox/ops/aws/terraform/network/README.md

 The breakdown of address spaces for each of the zones specified for `availability_zones`.

 Using the default values of `region=us-east-1`, `availability_zones = ["a", "b"]` and `app = ["10.0.0.0/20", "10.0.16.0/20"]`, this means that the app subnet in availability zone "us-east-1a" would have allocation "10.0.0.0/20".

+### platform_domain

+Default: `soapbox.hosting`

+The domain name/hosted zone for the deployment of Soapbox the platform.
+Soapbox applications will have DNS records created where the `application_name` and `environment` comprise the subdomain.
+The value used here must match the value for the `platform_domain` variable in `platform/variables.tf`.

+To illustrate, where `application_name=example-web-app` and `environment=test`: `example-web-app.test.soapbox.hosting`